 These are the easiest type of claims for us to deal with.
-When you submit your claim form, it gets sent through to Direct Group, Yellow Jersey and our underwriters Tradewise along with your policy information.
-As these sorts of claims are predominantly admin, Direct Group take the lead on processing them.
+When you submit your claim form, it gets sent through to our inhouse claims team along with your policy information.

-Within three working days they will make contact to request some essential documents.
-These could be things like proof of ownership for your bike, or a doctor’s note showing that you are unable to take part in your race, or a police report.
-As soon as you submit your form we will give you a list of everything Direct Group are going to need, so you can have them ready to send before they have even had the chance to ask for them.
+Within three working days (but usually much quicker) we will make contact you to request some essential documents.
+These could be things like proof of ownership for your bike, a doctor’s note showing that you are unable to take part in your race, or a police report.
+As soon as you submit your form we will give you a list of everything we are going to need, so you can have them ready to send before they have even had the chance to ask for them.

-Once the claim is all setup Direct Group will double check that your policy covers all of the things that you are claiming for, carry out the necessary fraud checks, and double check the details in your form – such as the value you insured your bike for or the cancellation T&Cs of you race entry.
+We will also double-check that your policy covers all of the things that you are claiming for, carry out the necessary fraud checks, and double-check the details in your form – such as the value you insured your bike for or the cancellation T&Cs of you race entry.

 Claims for bikes that have been damaged, be it while riding or with an airline, tend to be significantly more complex, and so require the involvement of a few extra people.

-When you submit your form it will get sent through to Direct Group who will carry out the same steps as they would for any other claim, but it will also be sent through to our partners at a company called Complete Bike Recovery.
+When you submit your form it will get sent through to our claims team who will carry out the same steps as they would for any other claim, but it may also be sent through to one of our carbon assessment and repair partners for their initial opinion.

-If there is no doubt that the bike is beyond repair (we are occasionally sent photos of frames in several small pieces) Complete Bike Recovery will ask Direct Group to process your claim in the same way they would a theft, and make a payment directly to you.
+If there is no doubt that the bike is beyond repair (we are occasionally sent photos of frames in several small pieces) we will process the claim in the same way we would a theft, and make a settlement directly to you.
 This would come after the appropriate checks of course.

-If we make a cash pay-out on a written-off bike that has good quality, undamaged components, we might organise recovery of the scrap.
+If we make a settlement for a written-off bike that has good quality, undamaged components, we might organise recovery of the scrap.

-If there is damage to a carbon frame or wheelset, or if it is unclear whether there is carbon damage, then Complete Bike Recovery will organise collection of the bike at a time when it will be convenient for you.
-They will also provide you an estimate on the anticipated timeframe should a repair be necessary, considering both the type of repair they think will be needed, and their current queue of waiting repairs.
+If there is damage to a carbon frame or wheelset, or if it is unclear whether there is carbon damage, then we will arrange collection of the bike and send it to one of our carbon repair partners.
+They will provide you with an estimate on the anticipated timeframe should a repair be necessary, considering both the type of repair they think will be needed and their current queue of waiting repairs.

-Based on the findings of their carbon inspection, Carbon Bike Repair might recommend carbon repair.
-Cracks in top tubes and chain stays are their bread and butter, and work they complete day in and day out.
+Based on the findings of their carbon inspection, the repair specialists might recommend carbon repair.
+Cracks in top tubes and chainstays are their bread and butter, and work they complete day in and day out.
 Whether or not they can repair other parts of the frame or wheelset depend on the severity of the damage, and the make and model.

-In order to carry out a repair, Carbon Bike Repair must be able to satisfy three key points:
+In order to carry out a repair, our specialists must be able to satisfy three key points:

 - Any carbon repair must be guaranteed for the lifetime of the bike.